 METAL PRICES: The London p.m.
 Fix in pounds sterling are shown along the top of every page of this MTD website if you are viewing on a desktop or laptop or by clicking on contents bars to the right hand side if you are viewing using a phone.

-The current concern supporting the gold price are reported shortages of overnight bank liquidity in the U.S. with the continuing concerns about the US - China trade actions and the US - Iran situation.
+GOLD: The current concerns supporting the gold price are reported shortages of overnight bank liquidity in the U.S. with the continuing concerns about the US - China trade actions and the US - Iran situation.
+The gold price is below £1,200 per troy ounce again due to sterling's rise on revising Brexit expectations.

-The World Gold Council reported solid net purchasing of gold by central banks during the second qurter of 2019 although simple supply of and demand for physical gold is currently of relatively less importance to its price than the massive paper/electronic ( ie. futures, options and derivatives) market which might be supposed to be able to facillitate political as well as commercial interests.
+Simple supply of and demand for physical gold is currently of relatively less importance to its price than market sentiment.
+There is something of a chicken-egg situation as the massive paper/electronic ( ie. futures, options and derivatives) market, which might be supposed to be able to facillitate political as well as commercial interests, is an important reflector/driver of market sentiment.

 PALLADIUM: the price has reached has reached an all-time high.
 The major Russian producer Norilsk anounced they had received their government's approval for them to purchase up to 600,000 ounces of palladium from the Russian Central Bank and hold a substantial stock of the metal .